ovity/octotree/README.md

 Lazy-loading is helpful when you work with a big repositories (e.g. Linux, Kubernetes).
 The downside is it requires Octotree to make an API request and render every subdirectory as you click on the directory.
 This feature allows you to activate lazy-load for only certain repositories.

-### Enhanced code review
+### Pull request code review pack

-In the Pull Request page, Octotree shows file comments and file view status.
-The "Show non-file comments" group shows those comments that are added to the pull request, not to individual files.
-The file view status displayed in the Octotree sidebar helps you review large pull requests easier.
+A collection of features that make pull request review awesome!
+If the "Show pull request changes" option is selected, Octotree shows

+* Show changed files
+* Show comments in each file
+* Show file view status for each file

+In addition, it's sometimes necessary to view the entire changed file in a pull request.
+But keep clicking "Expand" is a pain.
+Octotree solves that.
+You can click the "View full" button at the top of each file in a pull request to view its entire content and all the diffs.

 ### Multiple themes